Greek police find body of missing British scientist | DW | 07.08.2019

 Greek police announced on Wednesday that they had found the body of a missing British scientist in a ravine.

-Natalie Christopher had not been seen since going for a jog on Monday on the island of Ikaria.
+Natalie Christopher had not been seen since she left to go for a jog on Monday on the island of Ikaria.

 Police had earlier pulled in a specialized unit to assist in their search for the 35-year-old.